 The threat landscape is changing as well

 Digitalization has created not only opportunities and advancements for businesses but equally for criminals.
 And today, every business can be a target.
 How can you ensure valuables and lives are safe while running your security operations the conventional way?

 Technological advancements like cloud computing and AI blur the lines between the physical and digital worlds.
-As a result, digitalization has unwittingly created new threats and all the positives it has brought.
+As a result, digitalization has unwittingly created new threats in all the positives it has brought.
 This raises the need for new ways of dealing with security risk and threat detection management: We need intelligent systems that can handle overwhelming amounts of data so that humans can focus on their core business and run more efficiently.

 How is digitalization impacting alarm management?

 Traditionally, in alarm management, every incoming alarm needs to be processed manually by an operator in the control center.
 As the number of alarms increases, it becomes more and more of a challenge for the operator to understand what's going on, give attention to the real alarms only, and disregard false alarms.
 Modern alarm management platforms like evalink offer smart alarm filtering based on connecting operations with automation technology which helps operations teams stay focused on priorities.

 By leveraging technology that generates greater intelligence, alarm management will do more with less.
 The improved efficiency and reduced operating and capital costs open new growth prospects for businesses: The exact same number of staff can now secure more objects in the control center.

 What's the value of the digitalization of alarm management?

 Adopting an alarm management platform based on a cloud architecture has many competitive advantages.